An Always on World :: Data Backup & Recovery So You’re Always On

 Datto does this by taking virtual snapshots of the system and replicating it to the cloud.
 In doing so they have an onsite copy and an offsite copy at any given time.
 Datto is unique in that in the event of a failure, the device can spin up the virtual system on its own hardware until the new system can be built, then the current Datto copy can be deployed to the new instance, giving the end user an experience as though nothing actually went down.
 For naysayers, if you need to be sure, Datto tests itself daily to verify the system it backed up works, and copies a screenshot to the console to prove it.

 Veeam, using their “Always On” has come to the same place from a slightly different approach.
 Veeam has always been one of the better cloud backup solutions but their new product reduces RPO and RTO to minutes, allowing for a maximum uptime situation where data centers can be moved and migrated easily from a single console.
 This ease and flexibility gives Veeam an edge and allows end users to experience minimal, if any, interruptions in service by being able to deploy virtual copies quickly and efficiently.
 Veeam also creates a VM replica report to show that the system is completely viable in its state after data backup, taking a screenshot one step further.

 Of course there are more solutions out there (including Zerto) that offer RPO and RTO of seconds if you have the money to pay for it.
 Datto and Veeam have taken a leading role in my opinion, allowing our end users to experience their always on world, for now, and for the future.
 Want more information on how you can have an “Always On” solution, contact IT Resource today!

-IT Resource is providing IT backup and recovery services to clients from Grand Rapids to Lansing to Traverse City, and everywhere in between.
+IT Resource is providing IT backup and recovery services to clients from Grand Rapids to Lansing to Muskegon, and everywhere in between.
 If you have questions on your business’ IT security procedures, contact us today.